jpenninkhof/openui5-qrcode/README.md

 ## Usage

-1. Add the control directory to the application directory (webapp) of your project (don't forget the 3rdparty directory):
+Step 1.
+Add the control directory to the application directory (webapp) of your project (don't forget the 3rdparty directory)

-2. Register a module path for the control in the init method of your Component.js file:
+Step 2.
+Register a module path for the control in the init method of your Component.js file:

 ```
     // Register custom controls